LegalPhysics/Research/LinaKaisey/ClinicalPlacementNotes.md

 ## Computational Legal Science research and study

-* Product: Short and Longer Term Researh Study Candidates
+* Product: Short and Longer Term [Researh Study Candidates](https://github.com/LegalPhysics/Research/tree/master/Studies)

 - Bankruptcy Data-Driven Analysis Study idea, Lina/Dazza (& Warren Agin?) (link to follow)

-- HLS Reality Mining Study idea, Lina  [link](https://github.com/LegalPhysics/Research/blob/master/LinaKaisey/HarvardLivingLaw.Project.Proposals.md)
+- HLS Reality Mining Study idea, Lina  [link](https://github.com/LegalPhysics/Research/blob/master/LinaKaisey/HarvardLivingLaw.Project.Proposals.md) (this should be available in the same directory as the other study candidates, at https://github.com/LegalPhysics/Research/tree/master/Studies)

 - Policy Making Reality Mining study, Ray (link - tba)

 - Criminal Justice study idea (links to follow - short term study w/existing data and/or longer-term study based on ReEntryApp data)

 * Product: Statement of The Methods and Mechanisms of Computational Legal Science (what is unique and what is same vis-a-vis more general emerging field of Computational Social Science)

-*

 ## Policy Paper: The Legal Aspects of a Privacy Framework for Big Data